 Global Culinary Practices

 The globalization of culinary practices is also influencing how we use measurements.
 As people from different cultures share recipes and cooking techniques, there's a growing need to understand different measurement systems.
-For example, a recipe from Europe might use metric units, while a recipe from the United States uses imperial units.
+As an example, a recipe from Europe might use metric units, while a recipe from the United States uses imperial units.
 Being able to convert between these systems is essential for successful cross-cultural cooking.

 Expert Insights